jrwrigh/dotfiles/README.md

+# Deprecated
+This is my old dotfiles repository, which has been replaced by a reorg/refactor in [dotfile2.0](https://github.com/jrwrigh/dotfiles2.0).

+---

 Note that all files must have a link to them from their correct locations.

 On Linux, this is done by: